Ikabot-Collective/ikabot/README.md

 3. Send wine

-	It sends wine from cities in wine, to cities that are not in wine.
-The maximum amount to send is equal to the total amount of wine that is stored in cities in wine, divided by the number of cities that are not in wine.
+	It sends wine from cities in wine, to cities that are not.
+The maximum amount you could send is equal to the total amount of wine that is stored in cities in wine, divided by the number of cities that are not in wine.

 4. Account status